Coooder-Crypto/WhatToBuild-test/README.md

 3. Fill in all required fields in the template:
    - `title`: A clear, descriptive name for your idea
    - `description`: A concise explanation of what your idea does and why it matters
-   - `tags`: Relevant categories (e.g., DeFi, NFT, DAO, Infrastructure)
+   - `tags`: Relevant categories (e.g., ZK, DeFi, NFT, Wallet, DAO, Infra, Identity, Gaming, PublicGoods, Privacy, Security)
-   - `contributors`: Your name and GitHub username
+   - `contributors`: Your GitHub username
-4. Add any optional fields that could help others understand your idea:
-   - `links`: Related projects, research papers, or prototypes
-   - `status`: Current development stage
+   - `status`: Current development stage (todo, analyzing, done)
-   - `estimated_time`: Expected implementation timeline
-   - `difficulty`: Technical complexity level
+4. Add a detailed introduction including what, why, how, and related materials
 5. Submit a Pull Request
 6. After review and merge, your idea will be automatically added to this list